Skip to main content

 • Ideal for large-scale unstructured data search, copyright detection, and identity verification.

-Select an optimal CU type
+Select an optimal cluster type

-Factor in data volume, performance expectations, and budgets while selecting the CU type.
+Factor in data volume, performance expectations, and budgets while selecting the cluster type.
 Your vector data's magnitude, both in terms of vector count and dimensions, plays a pivotal role in determining cluster resource allocation.

 Assess capacity